 might only reproduce once a year.
 Thus, a pyramid of energy takes into

-Figure 4: Pyramids of numbers, biomass, and energy for the oceans.
+Figure 4: Pyramids of numbers, biomass, and energy for various ecosystems.

+The Residence Time of Energy.
 We see that thinking about pyramids of energy and turnover time is similar to our discussions of residence time of elements.
 But here we are talking about the residence time of "energy".
 The residence time of energy is equal to the energy in biomass divided by the net productivity, Rt = (energy in biomass / net productivity).
 If we calculate the residence time of energy in the primary producers of various ecosystems, we find that the residence times range from about 20-25 years for forests (both tropical rainforests and boreal forests), down to ~3-5 years for grasslands, and finally down to only 10-15 days for lakes and oceans.
-This difference in residence time between aquatic and terrestrial ecosystems is reflected in the pyramids of biomass, as discussed above, and is also very important to consider in analyzing how these different ecosystems would respond to a disturbance or what scheme might best be used to manage the resources of the ecosystem.
+This difference in residence time between aquatic and terrestrial ecosystems is reflected in the pyramids of biomass, as discussed above, and is also very important to consider in analyzing how these different ecosystems would respond to a disturbance, or what scheme might best be used to manage the resources of the ecosystem, or how you might best restore an ecosystem that has been degraded (e.g., by storms or by humans).

 Units: We will use the Pg or Pedagram of organic matter (= 1015 g, = 109 metric tons, = 1 "gigaton") (1 metric ton = 1,000 kg).